chuan97/frameopt/README.md

 Additionally:
 * `frameopt.core.energy`: implements functions to compute the frame coherence, the frame potential and a differentiable surrogate for the coherence.
 These energy functions can be minimized with any of the optimizers.
 * `frameopt.bounds`: implements the Buhk-Cox, Welch, orthoplex, and Levenstein bounds for the coherence of a frame, as well as a master function `max_lower_bound` that returns the maximum applicable lower bound for each $(d, n)$ pair.

-The submodule `models` defines an API to build custom models to construct MOFs, a model takes a `models.api.Problem` (a pair of $(d, n)$ values indicating the dimension $d$ and the size $n$ of the desired frame) as input and outputs a `models.api.Result`.
-The `models.api.Model` protocol is designed to facilitate the construction and automated benchmarking of custom optimization pipelines with a common interface.
-For example, `models.ProjectionPRampModel` combines the `ProjectionCMA` optimizer with a ramp up protocol in the exponent $p$ of the differentiable surrogate for the coherence, with the goal of producing Grassmannian frames.
-A sequential combination of different optimizers, e.g. global then local, could also be implemented as a model.
+* `frameopt.models`: defines an API to build custom models to construct MOFs.
+A model takes a `frameopt.models.api.Problem` (a pair of $(d, n)$ values indicating the dimension $d$ and the size $n$ of the desired frame) as input and outputs a `frameopt.models.api.Result`.
+The `frameopt.models.api.Model` protocol is designed to facilitate the construction and automated benchmarking of custom optimization pipelines with a common interface.
+* `models/`: contains some models.
+For example, `models/projection_pramp.py` implements `ProjectionPRampModel`, which combines the `ProjectionCMA` optimizer with a ramp up protocol in the exponent $p$ of the differentiable surrogate for the coherence, with the goal of producing Grassmannian frames.
+The ramp up protocol is provided by `frameopt.models.p_scheduler.AdaptivePScheduler`.
+* `scripts/`: contains some useful scripts.
+In particular `scripts/bench/run_model.py` can read a set of input problems, and a model and its parameters from config files, parallel run the model on the problems, and store the results.

 ## Project structure
 ```text